YunusCelik21/Notes-app/readme.md

 ![edit](images/edit.png)

+## Architecture

+- **Frontend Container:** React app served on port 3000.

+- **Backend Container:** Express.js server on port 4000.

+- **Database Container:** PostgreSQL instance on port 5432.

 ## Installation

 1. You need to have Docker installed on your system.
-If you don't, you can install the latest version from [here](https://www.docker.com/get-started/).
+If you don't, you can install the latest version from [Docker's official website](https://www.docker.com/get-started).

 2. Clone the repository: